hongybun/dynamic_gpu_passthrough/README.md

 ### Install Virtual Display Driver

-Download and install the latest version of Virtual Driver Control here and follow the instructions: https://github.com/VirtualDrivers/Virtual-Display-Driver/releases.
+Download and install the latest version of [Virtual Driver Control](https://github.com/VirtualDrivers/Virtual-Display-Driver/releases) and follow the instructions there.

 ## 6. Set up Looking Glass for near-native response time and performance.